 What Is A Peer to Peer Car Sharing Program?

 Also, when your car is being subjected to many different drivers in varying conditions it places a higher risk of accident on your personal vehicle.
-One of the standard factors that goes into determining an insurance policy is how the car will be used.
-Loretta Worters, vice president of communication a Insurance Information Institute says that, ‘Some insurers view car-sharing services as a higher rise, so they may cancel or not renew a driver’s car insurance policy or increase premiums if a policyholder’s vehicle is involved in an accident while it’s being rented.”
+One of the factors that goes into determining an insurance policy is how the car will be used.
+Loretta Worters, vice president of communication at the Insurance Information Institute says that ‘Some insurers view car-sharing services as a higher rise, so they may cancel or not renew a driver’s car insurance policy or increase premiums if a policyholder’s vehicle is involved in an accident while it’s being rented.”

 Liability and depreciation are areas of concern.
 If a car owner who has not properly maintained their vehicle rents it out and an accident occurs due to the poor upkeep, which policy covers the damage?
 It is not known if all P2P programs provide any kind of vehicle inspection prior to renting.
 A law in Oregon that covers car sharing states that the car sharing company has the right to pursue the car owner for liability of any damages if it seems as if the state of the car was misrepresented.

 It also can’t be guaranteed that everyone will handle an owner’s car with the same regard.
 Normal wear and tear happens much faster when 15 people are driving a car in various situation versus one person commuting to work every day.
 Also, if major damage occurs to the car the P2P insurance may cover the damage, but the value of the car may depreciate something a driver is ultimately stuck with.